Help (Buffy the Vampire Slayer): Plot

 Patrolling at night at a funeral home, Buffy, Xander and Dawn discuss Buffy's nervousness about her new job and the struggle she may face while trying to balance her Slayer job with her duties as a school counselor.
 At the high school the next day, Buffy talks with various students who all have their own problems, including trouble with bullies and violence, anxiety, homosexuality and plain boredom.
 Willow and Xander walk together and talk about Buffy's struggles and Willow's worries about her role in dealing with the impending Hellmouth danger.
 With Xander's support, Willow visits Tara's grave.

 Buffy talks with more students, including her own sister.
 One Cassie Newton stuns Buffy as she predicts her own death the following Friday, stating the circumstances around her unwanted death will include "lots of coins.
 Weird ones."
 As she leaves for class, Cassie compliments Buffy's shirt and warns her against spilling something on it.
-Buffy reports Cassie to Principal Wood who has little help to offer.
+Buffy reports Cassie to Principal Wood, who has little help to offer.
 After spilling coffee on her white shirt, Buffy is apprehensive and sends Dawn to befriend Cassie.
-The two girls talk about Cassie's friend Mike who has continuously asked Cassie to an upcoming winter formal dance and been rejected every time.
+The two girls talk about Cassie's friend Mike Helgenberg, who has continuously asked Cassie to an upcoming winter formal dance, and has been rejected every time.

 Willow investigates Cassie on the computer and finds the girl's website filled with sad, morbid poetry.
-Though Buffy is convinced that Cassie has a precognitive ability and given up hope for survival, Xander and Willow are both skeptical, despite all the experiences they've had with the paranormal.
-Dawn returns home from school and tells them "I'm liking Mike Helgenberg for the perp.
-Let's collar him before he lawyers up," but Buffy and the others do not pay much attention.
+Though Buffy is convinced that Cassie has a precognitive ability and given up hope for survival, Xander and Willow are both skeptical, despite all their experiences with the paranormal.
+Dawn returns home from school and divulges her suspicions about Mike, but Buffy and the others do not pay much attention.
 Willow finds a website on Cassie's father that shows his troubled past with the law and alcohol.
 Buffy and Xander visit Cassie's father and confront him with their suspicion that he may get drunk and hurt his daughter.
 Mr. Newton denies the accusation and reveals that his ex-wife only allows him to spend one weekend a month with his daughter.
 Buffy then finds out that Mr. Newton's weekend with Cassie was the previous one, reasoning he does not have the chance to hurt Cassie, nor will he see her again before her death (assuming the prediction is true).
 Satisfied that Mr. Newton is not involved, Buffy and Xander leave and bump into Cassie.
-She had been waiting for them outside of her father's house and although she appreciates Buffy's efforts to find the cause, she knows there is nothing Buffy can do.
-Xander asks her if she is planning to kill herself which Cassie refutes.
+She had been waiting for them outside of her father's house, and although she appreciates Buffy's efforts to find the cause, she knows there is nothing Buffy can do.
+Xander asks her if she is planning to kill herself, which Cassie refutes.
 She admits she does not want to die, albeit unable to prevent her demise.